 Ans.

 Q-4.
-What is the command to display the list of files in a directory?
+What is the command to display only the regular files in a directory?

 Ans.

-The following command displays the list of files in a directory.
+The following command filters and displays only the regular files in a directory.

 $ ls -lrt | grep ^-